 Multi-Pilot Aircraft Type Rated Pilots

-If you are converting a non EASA ATPL with a valid type rating on a multi-pilot aircraft or helicopter, you must meet the minimum experience requirements for an EASA ATPL (listed below) and pass all 14 ground exams but don’t need to attend a formal ground school course.
+If you are converting an ICAO ATPL with a valid type rating on a multi-pilot aircraft or helicopter, you must meet the minimum experience requirements for an ATPL (listed below) and pass all 13 ground exams but you don’t need to attend a formal ground school course.

-You will need an EASA Class One Medical Certificate (issued by the same state you wish to issue your EASA licence) and also need to pass an ATPL skills test, which is a combination handling check (and IR if appropriate), on the aircraft you are type rated on.
-This test must be conducted by an EASA TRE on a simulator (or aircraft) approved for the purpose by EASA.
+You will need a UK CAA Class One medical certificate if you want a UK licence or an EASA Class One medical certificate (issued by the same state you wish to issue your EASA licence).
+You will also need to pass an ATPL skills test, which is a combination handling check (and IR if appropriate), on the aircraft you are type rated on.
+This test must be conducted by an EASA/UK CAA TRE on a simulator (or aircraft) approved for the purpose by EASA or the UK CAA.

-However, the skills test must still be flown on an EASA multi-pilot type and you must have this type on your ICAO licence.
+However, the skills test must still be flown on an EASA/UK CAA multi-pilot type and you must have this type on your ICAO licence.
 If in doubt, it is vital that you get the agreement of the licence issuing authority that your hours count before you embark on training.

 Non-Type Rated Pilots

-If you hold an ICAO ATPL but don’t have a valid multi-pilot type rating, or do not wish to take the ATPL skills test on type, you may still be issued with an EASA ATPL but will have to do more lengthy and expensive conversion training.
+If you hold an ICAO ATPL but don’t have a valid multi-pilot type rating, or do not wish to take the ATPL skills test on type, you may still be issued with an EASA/UK CAA ATPL but you will have to do more lengthy and expensive conversion training.

 CPL Conversions (Aircraft & Helicopter)

-Pilots with an International Civil Aviation Organization (ICAO) Commercial Pilot Licence (Aircraft) [CPL(A)] or Commercial Pilot Licence (Helicopter) [CPL(H)] can convert to an EASA CPL or, with sufficient experience, be upgraded to an EASA ATPL on licence issue.
+Pilots with an International Civil Aviation Organization (ICAO) Commercial Pilot Licence (Aircraft) [CPL(A)] or Commercial Pilot Licence (Helicopter) [CPL(H)] can convert to an EASA CPL or, with sufficient experience, be upgraded to an EASA/ UK CAA ATPL on licence issue.

-If you hold a non-EASA CPL, or an ATPL but you are following the CPL conversion route, you need to do an approved groundschool course and then pass all fourteen ground exams: there is no credit given.
+If you hold a non-EASA or UK CAA CPL, or an ATPL but you are following the CPL conversion route, you need to do an approved ground school course and then pass all 13 ground exams: there is no credit given.

 Fixed-Wing Aircraft Licences

-To be issued with an EASA ATPL(A) you will need 1500 hours flight time, including:
+To be issued with an EASA /UK CAA ATPL(A) you will need 1,500 hours flight time, including:

 - 500 hours on multi-pilot aircraft